ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Compatibility

 The overlays will not work in Fullscreen Mode.
-Instead they will only work in:
+They will only work in:
- - DirectX11: Windowed or Fullscreen Windowed Mode
+ - Windowed Mode
- - Vulkan: Windowed Mode or Fullscreen Windowed Mode (tell me, if there are problems with it)
+ - Fullscreen Windowed Mode

 The tool only works in Windows, no support for other OS.